Video Link: https://vimeo.com/296950828

 - Blood sugar spikes and increased risk of diabetes.
 Refined white flour is near the top of the glycemic index which is a measure of how fast a specific food raises blood sugar levels.
 This causes the pancreas gland to pump out excess amounts of insulin which is a leading cause of type-2 diabetes.
 With the stripping away of the bran and germ from whole grains, the body has an easy time converting white flour into blood sugar.

 - Weight-gain that leads to obesity.
-Whole grain foods are loaded with fiber which means they take longer to digest and leave you feeling full for a longer time.
-On the other hand, it is all-too-easy to overeat the white flour goodies mentioned earlier.
+Whole-grain foods are loaded with fiber which means they take longer to digest and leave you feeling full for a longer time.
+On the other hand, it is all too easy to overeat the white flour goodies mentioned earlier.
 The problem here is that these “bad carbs” don’t satisfy us nearly as much as whole grains.
 The result is that hunger returns quickly.
 If you decide to quiet those hunger pangs with more white flour terrible carbs, the result is a vicious cycle.

 - Digestion.
 As mentioned earlier, whole grains are brimming with fiber, which delivers a wide array of health benefits, especially regularity.
 White flour provides no digestive benefits whatsoever.
-Whole grains can also assist the good bacteria that is so vital to our digestive health.
+Whole grains can also assist the good bacteria that are so vital to our digestive health.
 Again, white flour does not increase the good bacteria and may help to create an atmosphere where bad gut bacteria can flourish.
 This is something that no one wants or needs.
 Finally, overeating white flour may boost our risks of food intolerance and allergies.

 - Inflammation.
 Medical professionals and researchers are becoming increasingly convinced that inflammation is the root cause of a wide range of diseases.
 Once again we see an opposite reaction of the body to refined white flour and whole grains.
 Refined white flour may increase inflammation while whole grains may reduce the inflammatory markers in our blood.